Pidge2003/Pidge2003/README.md

 <h1 align="left">Hey 👋, I'm Luke!</h1>
 <h3 align="left">I'm a Web Developer with 2 and a half years experience working in both digital marketing and web agencies based in Leeds.
-I love all things tech and since starting my programming journey as an apprentice I have learnt so much about the world of coding.
-I'm currently open to work in yorkshire based software and web development roles.</h3>
+I love all things tech and since starting my programming journey as an apprentice I have learnt so much about the world of coding.</h3>

 - I have completed courses in both **Figma web design and Shopify Development.**